 Every integration cuts down on the information your teams are entering manually.
 Employees clock out and the data syncs immediately with your payroll.

 This creates fewer opportunities for errors and miscommunications, which can easily go unnoticed when people aren’t sharing an office.

 With Gusto, the features you get depend heavily on which of their plans you choose:

 The pricing for Gusto includes a monthly base price plus a per-employee charge:

-Gusto’s Core plan gives you full payroll tax service in any state, as well as access to direct integrations with time tracking and accounting tools.
+Gusto’s Simple plan gives you full payroll tax service in a single state, as well as access to direct integrations with time tracking and accounting tools.
 This product is all that smaller remote teams will need.

 Gusto customer support has a very good reputation, regardless of the plan you choose.
-However, the Concierge plan gives you access to certified HR pros who can help companies navigate complex tax and benefit scenarios.
+However, the Premium plan gives you access to certified HR professionals who can help your company navigate complex tax and benefit scenarios.

 For large, established, enterprise companies, Gusto is probably going to be too light.
 They aren’t able to handle health benefits in every state, for example, and that platform isn’t going to run as smoothly if you have over 100 employees.